Widespread ransomware attack is affecting hundreds of businesses

 The U.S. Cybersecurity and Infrastructure Security Agency urged companies in a statement to follow Kaseya’s advice and said it is “taking action to understand and address the recent supply-chain ransomware attack.”

-Huntress Labs, a cybersecurity software company which has clients that were affected by the attack, said they believe hacking group REvil is behind the ransomware attack.
+Huntress Labs, a cybersecurity software company that has clients who were affected by the attack, said it believes Russian-speaking hacking group REvil is behind the ransomware attack.
 That’s the same group that the FBI said was responsible for the attack on JBS Meats, which resulted in the company paying REvil $11 million in ransom.

+Kaseya said in a memo from CEO Fred Voccola late Friday night that it learned of the “potential security incident” midday Friday.
+The company said it estimates fewer than 40 direct customers have been impacted.
+Researchers note that those customers could have their own clients who were, in turn, affected.

+“We believe that we have identified the source of the vulnerability and are preparing a patch to mitigate it for our on-premises customers that will be tested thoroughly,” Voccola wrote.

+The assault came just weeks after President Biden met with Russian President Vladimir Putin in Geneva, warning him that the United States would hold Moscow accountable for cyber attacks that emanate from Russia.
+Many cybersecurity threat analysts believe that REvil operates largely out of Russia.
+The recent spate shows underscores the challenge facing the Biden administration in deterring ransomware attacks conducted by criminals given safe harbor in countries like Russia.

-Huntress Labs said they had found eight Managed Service Providers — companies that provide IT services to other companies on a contractual basis — that had been hit by the attack.
+Huntress Labs said they had found eight managed service providers (MSPs) — companies that provide IT services to other companies on a contractual basis — that had been hit by the attack.
 Around 200 businesses that are served by these MSPs have been locked out of parts of their network, Huntress Labs said.

 “It is absolutely the biggest non-nation state supply-chain cyberattack that we’ve ever seen,” Allan Liska, a researcher with cybersecurity firm Recorded Future, said Friday.
 “And it’s probably the biggest ransomware attack we’ve seen, at least the biggest since WannaCry.”